OlegPlatonenko/Virtualizing/linux/linux-acad-lect/aws-cert-associate.md

 - ACL's operate at the network/subnet level
 - They support *allow* and *deny* rules for traffic traveling into or out of subnet
 - They are stateless: so return traffic must be allowed through an outbound rule

+## !!!
+Important
+- NACLs are responsible for subnets
+- NACL rules support *ALLOW/DENY* rules
+- Security Groups are responsible for instances
+- SG rules support only *ALLOW* rules